rogino/vexPrograms/Docs/Programming in RobotC.md

 ## `printF` function

 The `printf` function allows you to print text to the console.
 You can print variables, and those require you to specify what type of variable it is.
 To do this, you enter a `%` before the variable, and there are many options for formatting.
+However, it may be wise to instead use `writeDebugStreamLine` and open the debug stream console (Window->Menu Level->Super User, Robot->Debugger Windows->Debug Stream).
+It takes the same arguments as `printf`

 The string must be between double quotes `""`, and after that, you enter the variables as arguments for the function.